D Thomas, PhD

 There are several reasons that can encourage a person with sperm to get tested at any time:

-• Wanting to get ahead potential future fertility issues: global sperm count has been declining by more than 1% a year since the 1970s (2) and infertility is affecting 48.5 million couples worldwide (3).
+• Wanting to get ahead of potential future fertility issues: global sperm count has been declining by more than 1% a year since the 1970s (2) and infertility is affecting 48.5 million couples worldwide (3).

 • Wanting to know more about your general health: even if you do not plan to have a baby, you can have a semen analysis.
 Male reproductive health assessment can contribute to early detection of potential chronic illness, disease and cancer (4) and there is evidence that reduced semen quality is related to shorter life expectancy (5,6,7).